SolomonSklash/hacker-checklist/checklist.md

 - [ ] Autocomplete="off"
 - [ ] Burp compare login failures with good vs. bad usernames
 - [ ] Username/password harvesting
-	- If accounts are locked out, a message stating the lockout has occured is a way to enumerate usernames (WAHH p.197)
+	- If accounts are locked out, a message stating the lockout has occured is a way to enumerate usernames ([WAHH](http://mdsec.net/wahh] p.197)
 - [ ] Displayed passwords
 	- Assumes passwords not hashed
 - [ ] Parameters are passed in URL string